Tudills/Home-Lab/README.md

 <details>
       <summary> Required Hardware </summary>

 - A Laptop, Desktop... your primary computuing device.
 - A secondary Computer.
 This could be an old desktop, A mini PC, or a Raspberry Pi, etc.
 - A networking Switch or a way to have multiple connections to ensure that your computer is networked to what will be your proxmox box.
 - A Flash drive, I'd suggest something along the lines of 8 GB

 </details>

 ## Somethings to note before you get anything started ##

 <details>
+      <summary> Just things to consider while building </summary>

-* So as a practical application of understanding how virtualization works, take a note of what your proxmox Specifications are,
+- So as a practical application of understanding how virtualization works, take a note of what your proxmox Specifications are,
-* How many cores can the CPU utilize?
+- How many cores can the CPU utilize?
 What is the amount of RAM the computer has in it.
 What is the size of the harddrive.
-* Additionally what are the speeds of each of those devices?
+- Additionally what are the speeds of each of those devices?
-* While containers do end up being a very effective way to cap the amount of resources a certain application can use
+- While containers do end up being a very effective way to cap the amount of resources a certain application can use
-* You might start to see these applications add up very quickly.
+- You might start to see these applications add up very quickly.

 </details>

 <details>